 Currently, Crowdestate doesn’t offer referral codes or cashback bonuses for new investors.
 We’ll update this Crowdestate review should there be any progress on this in the future, so save this URL and check back regularly.

 Are bonuses important to you?
 Sign up to EstateGuru to invest in real estate projects and receive a 0.5% bonus while doing so.
 Unfamiliar with the platform?
-Make sure to read our in-depth EstateGuru first!
+Make sure to read our in-depth EstateGuru review first!

 You don't mind the bonus?